-In the following sections I want to show you how to load a custom class from a DFM (after it has been installed) and access it in the base module, using three approaches.
+In the following sections I want to show you how to load a custom class from a DFM (after it has been installed) and access it in the base module.
 You can find the full code for the example used in this article in the dynamic code loading sample.

 Android dynamic code loading sample for Dynamic Feature Modules. - googlesamples/android-dynamic-code-loading

 In the sample code that we’ll be looking at, the app contains a simple counter that the user can increment by pressing a button.
 The counter resets every time the app is relaunched, unless the user installs an on-demand module that contains code which lets the app save the state of the counter to storage.

 Of course that’s not something that you’d do in a real app, but it gives us a simplified scenario to work with, that you can adapt to your own dynamically loaded code.

 The sample code is organized such that common parts are found in the main source set, but each approach for accessing code dynamically is implemented in its own variant.